 Indoor plant research facilities or plant factories are characterised as multi-tiered, thermal-insulated rooms that are either portable or fixed within a building.
 While not new in principle, indoor CE’s incorporate much of today’s modern technology to artificially simulate the ideal environment for plant growth or plant research.
 Many CE’s are erected in existing laboratory space within universities and agriculture-based research institutions.

-Similar to greenhouses, indoor controlled environment systems remove the complexity of seasonality when growing cereal crops, fruits and vegetables.
+Like greenhouses, indoor controlled environment systems remove the complexity of seasonality when growing cereal crops, fruits and vegetables.
 Therefore, allowing plant research and food production to be available year-round, irrespective of geographical location.
 Additionally, they bring food closer to its source of consumption, reducing greenhouse gas emissions and other costs associated with transportation.

 From a research perspective, the advantages of utilising indoor CE’s for agricultural research purposes include:

 - An advanced level of control of environmental parameters to record the impact on plants with very gradual or minor changes in climatic conditions

 - The provision of a sterile and clean environment for micropropagation and plant tissues culture research

 - Protection from extreme weather as an indoor system doesn’t rely on the outside climate to replicate the desirable light and heating conditions inside

 - Security of research with GMO’s, providing the necessary quarantine and bio-safety containment to conduction such analysis

 There are positive and negative aspects of all types of CE infrastructure.
 However, their application in agricultural research in particular with plant breeding technology and the development of controlled cropping methods is undeniable.
 As extreme weather continues to impact agriculture output and our food industry as a whole, consideration must also be given to the suitability of CE infrastructure to protect our valuable agriculture research and biotechnology sectors.